 A system running in a multi-tenant environment is exposed to all the standard security threats like malware and hacking.
 However, given its location, the tenant must face an added layer of risk.
 Essentially, there is the possibility that a malicious actor will take advantage of the architecture to gain unauthorized access to your data assets.

 Although multi-tenant environments streamline workflow, they have an added layer of risk as hackers can take advantage of the architecture to gain deeper access into organizational systems.

 This might mean the hacker penetrates the hypervisor and is then able to manipulate or spy on any VM it hosts if the tenant environments are not well isolated from one another, with insufficient security.
 The attack could involve an unauthorized database user jumping across data tables shared by multiple tenants and stealing data from your system.
 Or, the malicious actor could disrupt your operations by switching your system off.

 The public cloud actually presents two layers of this kind of risk.
-The cloud provider itself has multi-tenant security risk at the infrastructure and hardware level.
+The cloud provider itself has multi-tenant security risks at the infrastructure and hardware levels.
 Customers have multi-tenant risk from other tenants or from attackers who have penetrated the cloud infrastructure.
-Given the standard two-tier security model of the public cloud, you will undoubtedly find yourself responsible for shielding yourself form multi-tenant risk at the application and storage layers.
+Given the standard two-tier security model of the public cloud, you will undoubtedly find yourself responsible for shielding yourself from multi-tenant risk at the application and storage layers.

 Solutions to Multi-Tenant Risk in the Cloud

 Multi-tenant environments can attain very robust security postures.
 Both infrastructure managers and clients have a variety of tools at their disposal to isolate one tenant from another, without relying solely on the CSP for security.
 These include internal access control systems that prevent a malicious actor from entering your system through a breach elsewhere in the multi-tenant architecture.